dirkwhoffmann/vAmiga/Documentation/HowTo/MappingCmd.md

 ![Keyboard menu](images/mappingCmd.png "Keyboard menu")

-A feasible tradeoff is to map the right Command key, only, since the Amiga used the right Amiga key to trigger OS-specific commands.
+A feasible trade off is to map the right Command key, only, since the Amiga used the right Amiga key to trigger OS-specific commands.
 If the left command key is left unmapped, you can trigger Amiga commands using the right Command key while still controlling the Mac application with the standard macOS-specific keyboard shortcuts.